Grand Central–42nd Street station: Renovations

+The escalators at the Third Avenue entrance to the Flushing Line platform were replaced during much of 2023.
+In February 2024, workers began constructing a transfer passageway between the Flushing and Lexington Avenue lines.
+This passageway opened in February 2025 as part of a $75 million upgrade.
+That April, an artwork by the artist collective Hilma's Ghost was installed at the Flushing Line platform's Third Avenue entrance.
+The MTA announced in 2025 that a customer service center would open at the station.
+The station-wide renovation was completed that October at a cost of $700 million; the work had included new or replaced turnstiles, elevators, escalators, and staircases, along with enlarged mezzanine areas.

+Future subway connection

 As part of the construction of the Second Avenue Subway, a transfer might be included between here and the 42nd Street station on that line.
-This would provide a transfer to the T train, which is proposed to serve Phase 3 of the Second Avenue Subway (which is currently not funded or scheduled).
-Currently, the transfer is under evaluation.
-The 900-foot long transfer passageway would run under 42nd Street between Second Avenue and Third Avenue, connecting to the IRT Flushing Line platform.
-Up to four properties might need to be required for the necessary ancillaries and emergency exits to built.
+This would provide a transfer to the T train if Phase 3 of the Second Avenue Subway is built.
+The transfer was evaluated as part of the Second Avenue Subway's environmental impact statement published in 2004.
+The 900 ft transfer passageway would run under 42nd Street between Second Avenue and Third Avenue, connecting to the IRT Flushing Line platform.
+Up to four properties might need to be required for the necessary ancillaries and emergency exits to be built.
 The passageway would run under the northern side of 42nd Street, and the exit at the eastern end would be on the northwestern corner of that street and Second Avenue.

 Failed terrorist plot

-Najibullah Zazi and alleged co-conspirators were arrested in September 2009 as part of an al-Qaeda Islamist plan to engage in suicide bombings on trains in the New York City subway system, including near the Grand Central station and the Times Square–42nd Street/Port Authority Bus Terminal station during rush hour that month, and Zazi has pleaded guilty.
+Najibullah Zazi and alleged co-conspirators were arrested in September 2009 as part of an al-Qaeda Islamist plan to engage in suicide bombings on trains in the New York City Subway system, including near the Grand Central station and the Times Square–42nd Street station during rush hour that month.
+Zazi pled guilty.